jainvanshika21/Retail-Sales-Analytics/README.md

 ---

-# 📌 Key Insights
+## 📌 Key Insights

+- Built interactive dashboards with dynamic slicers for **Year, Month, Sales Channel, and Region**, allowing users to drill down into specific business segments.
+- Analyzed sales performance across **regions and states** to identify geographic differences in revenue and profitability.
+- Compared **revenue and profit by region** to evaluate regional business performance.
-- Identified high-performing products based on revenue and profit.
+- Identified and ranked **top-performing and lower-performing states** based on revenue.
+- Analyzed **customer and product performance** using revenue and profit rankings.
-- Compared regional sales performance across the United States.
+- Compared revenue contribution across **Wholesale, Distributor, and Export** sales channels.
-- Analyzed customer purchasing behavior.
+- Evaluated monthly order trends to understand changes in customer purchasing activity over time.
-- Evaluated monthly sales and profit trends.
-- Built interactive dashboards to support business decision-making.
+- Used **SQL, Power BI, and Streamlit** to create an end-to-end analytics solution that supports interactive business analysis and data-driven decision-making.

 ---